-Diving further, there are several reasons to report on the performance of your customer service teams.
-Let's explore a few in the section below, then we'll highlight the service metrics your business should be monitoring to improve its output.
+Let's explore why you should report on the performance of your customer service team.
+Then, we'll highlight the service metrics your business should monitor to improve its output.

 Benefits of Customer Service Reporting